-- (1) The material terms of the awards reflected in this column are provided in the "Compensation, Discussion and Analysis 2014 Compensation" section under the heading "Annual Cash Incentives" and "Long-Term Equity Incentives." - (2) Except with respect to Mr. Goydan, whose annual cash incentive is further described in footnote 6 below, the amounts shown in these columns represent the threshold, target and maximum payouts in 2014 expressed as a percentage of each named executive officer's salary as of January 1, 2014 or, in the case of Mr. Zugay, as of his first day of employment.
+- (1) The material terms of the awards reflected in this column are provided in the "Compensation, Discussion and Analysis 2014 Compensation" section under the heading "Annual Cash Incentives" and "Long-Term Equity Incentives." - (2) Except with respect to Mr. Goydan, whose annual cash incentive is further described in footnote 6 below, the amounts shown in these columns represent the threshold, target and maximum payouts in 2014 expressed as a percentage of each named executive officer's salary as of January 1, 2014.
 For Mr. Turner, the target payout was 100% of salary.
 The target payout for Mr. Ball was 75% of salary.
-The target payout for Messrs.
-Zugay and Lacy was 60% of salary, which, in the case of Mr. Zugay, was prorated for the portion of 2014 during which he was employed by the company.
+The target payout for Mr. Ball was 75% of salary.
+The target payout for Mr. Ball was 75% of salary.
 The target payout for Mr. McCormack was 55% of salary.
 (Mr. McCurrie's participation in the 2014 Cash Bonus Program terminated on July 25, 2014.)
 Threshold performance would yield a payout of 50% of target and maximum performance would yield a payout of 150% of target.
 The committee has the discretion to supplement, reduce or modify the actual amounts awarded, as further described in "-Role of CEO and Committee" and "-2014 Compensation Annual Cash Incentives."
 With respect to the 2014 Cash Bonus Program, in which all named executive officers were participants except for Messrs.
 Zugay and Goydan, the committee had no discretion to make any annual cash incentive awards unless 2014 adjusted diluted earnings per share was at least \$1.93.
 Also, under such program, the committee had no discretion to increase the annual cash incentive awarded to the participating named executive officers above the maximum amount of \$1.5 million, in the case of Mr. Turner, and \$1.0 million, in the case of Messrs.
 Ball, Lacy and McCormack.
-The EPS performance objective under the 2014 Cash Bonus Program was not achieved for 2014.
+The EPS performance objective under the 2014 Cash Bonus Program as not achieved for 2014.
 Accordingly, no annual cash incentives were paid to Messrs.
 Turner, Ball, Lacy or McCormack under the 2014 Cash Bonus Program.
-For 2014, Mr. Zugay received an annual cash incentive of \$12,600 under our corporate plan based upon his individual performance against certain pre-establi - (3) Unvested time-based restricted stock units and performance-based restricted stock units granted under our amended and restated 2005 long term incentive plan are entitled to dividends at the same rate as those paid, if at all, to holders of our common stock which are converted annually into additional time-based restricted stock units or performance-based restricted stock units, respectively, that vest on the same schedule as the underlying award.
+For 2014, Mr. Zugay received an annual cash incentive of \$12,600 under our corporate plan based upon his individual performance against certain pre-established goals and other individual factors considered by our chief executive officer. - (3) Unvested time-based restricted stock units and performance-based restricted stock units granted under our amended and restated 2005 long term incentive plan are entitled to dividends at the same rate as those paid, if at all, to holders of our common stock which are converted annually into additional time-based restricted stock units or performance-based restricted stock units, respectively, that vest on the same schedule as the underlying award.
 We call these dividend equivalent units. - (4) The option awards will cliff-vest on the third anniversary of the grant date and have a maximum term of 10 years - (5) The amounts shown in this column represent the aggregate grant date fair value of time-based restricted stock units and stock options granted to our named executive officers in 2014 computed in accordance with FASB ASC Topic 718 and the value of performance-based restricted stock units granted to our named executive officers in 2014 based upon the probable outcome of the performance conditions as of the grant date. - (6) Mr. Goydan's annual cash incentive was determined based upon a formula equal to 2.15% of the adjusted operating profit of the wood preservation business for 2014.
 There were no threshold or maximum levels with respect to Mr. Goydan's 2014 annual cash incentive. - (7) These awards were forfeited as a result of Mr. McCurrie's cessation of service on July 25, 2014.